Su Maozhen: Management career

 In 2006, Su graduated from Salford Business School, University of Salford in the United Kingdom, having completed a master's degree in management.
 In 2006 he returned to his former club, Shandong Luneng where he was offered their under-17 management position.
 In November 2006, he was appointed as Assistant Manager of the Chinese Olympic football team by the Chinese Football Association (CFA) in their preparations for the 2008 Beijing Games.
 Once the tournament finished he was offered the chance to become the Head coach of the Chinese under-20 team.
 His first assignment was to qualify for the 2010 AFC U-19 Championship, which he achieved by winning all of the qualifying games while during the tournament China reached the quarter-finals.

 In February 2025, Su returned to Shandong Taishan as vice general manager of the club.

+On 28 July 2026, Shandong Taishan annouanced Su's departure as first team head coach.